 when making an adjustment to household level input data sources, to provide a measure of dwellings, it requires an assumption that households sampled in the surveys are equivalent to dwellings with only one household per dwelling; this may not always be the case however, as it is possible for a dwelling to contain multiple households and the households to be in different tenures

-the social rent statistics we present in our dataset are taken directly from the Ministry of Housing, Communities and Local Government (MHCLG); this is as MHCLG produce National Statistics on the number of socially rented dwellings by local authority districts.
+the social rent statistics we present in our dataset are taken directly from the Department for Levelling Up, Housing and Communities (DLUHC); this is because DLUHC produce National Statistics on the number of socially rented dwellings by local authority districts.
 We consider these to have higher accuracy as they are based on data returns provided by local authorities and housing associations; these can be found in Table 100

 national and regional social rented household estimates are available from the English Housing Survey, Labour Force Survey and Census; however, as there are no annual statistics available on the number of socially rented households at local authority level, we produce social rent tenure estimates using the GSPREE model for households